-Data-Driven Tasks Lists – Optimizing CHW Performance and Supervision
+Data-Driven Task Lists – Optimizing CHW Performance and Supervision

 Often, data travels a one-way route that is fine for generating reports, but doesn’t actually drive performance.
-At Living Goods, we use data to improve performance every single day — we call this “Data to Action.”
-The Living Goods system uses live patient data to create “Daily Data-Driven Task Lists” for CHWs that help them optimize their time with those patients at highest risk.
-To improve supervisors’ performance, simple algorithms turn real-time data into daily action lists for them such as: CHWs falling short of targets, field offices low on stock, or missed follow-ups on acute cases.
+At Living Goods, we use data to improve performance every single day: We call this “Data to Action.”
+The Living Goods system uses live patient data to create “Daily Data-Driven Task Lists” for CHWs that help them optimize their time with those patients at the highest risk.
+To improve supervisors’ performance, simple algorithms turn real-time data into daily action lists for them such as CHWs falling short of targets, field offices low on stock, or missed follow-ups on acute cases.
 Some of the uses of our tools include:

 - Pregnancy Registration, Triage, and Reminders: Our mobile tools also enable CHWs to register pregnant mothers and assess risk factors to triage cases in need of immediate referral or follow up.
 CHWs get daily task lists to follow up with mothers, tailored to each pregnancy’s risk profile.
 This allows personalization of care and ensures each mother receives an appropriate number of visits.
 The system sends stage-based text messages to remind mothers what to do each week to stay healthy.